handsomecode/UnityBuildKit/README.md

 3. Run `UnityBuildKit` in Terminal

+## Known Unity Version Compatibility
+- 2107.1.f1

 ## Attributions
 This tool is built using:
 - [XcodeGen](https://github.com/yonaskolb/XcodeGen)
 - [xcproj](https://github.com/xcodeswift/xcproj)

 and the wonderful dependencies they bring with them.

+Inspiration for building `UnityBuildKit` came after running into several problems while trying to [manually do this process](https://the-nerd.be/2015/11/13/integrate-unity-5-in-a-native-ios-app-with-xcode-7/) and reading over a [github issue](https://github.com/blitzagency/ios-unity5/issues/52) trying to resolve those problems.

 ## License